 Jacob has started to enjoy playing with water and will direct this play himself by getting a stool so he can reach the kitchen sink.

-Jacob learned to walk much earlier than some health professionals anticipated and he can now run and has just learnt to navigate walking up the stairs at home however he still needs support going down the stairs.
+Jacob learned to walk much earlier than some health professionals anticipated and he can now run and has just learnt to navigate walking up the stairs at home however, he still needs support going down stairs.

 Jacob is a very good sleeper going to bed at 7:30pm and waking at 7:00am.
-However, there are occasions that if he has a longer nap in the day, he can be awake until quite late.
+Jacob loves snuggling with his cuddly toy in his cosy cot.

 Jacob is not a particularly good eater and he has a very limited diet.
 Having said that, he loves chocolate (what toddler doesn’t!) and has a taste for a wide variety of fruit including apples, oranges and pears.
-Recently, he climbed to the table and got himself an apple which was a significant development for Jacob.
+He likes to choose a piece of fruit himself and take it from the fruit bowl independently.

-Jacob cannot use a knife, fork or spoon yet and allows his foster carer to feed him, he is able to feed himself with finger foods.
-He can be very strong willed and if he doesn’t like something that is presented to him, he will let his carer know!
+Jacob currently needs support from his foster carer to enable him to eat a meal, but he is able to feed himself with finger foods.
+If Jacob doesn’t like something that is presented to him, he will let his carer know!

 Jacob’s Health Needs